 Weekly Update: Which COUNTIES have the highest per capita rates of #COVID19 cases and deaths?

-The data below comes from the GitHub data repositories of Johns Hopkins University, execpt for Rhode Island, Utah and Wyoming, which come from the GitHub data of the New York Times due to the JHU data being incomplete for these three states.
-Some data comes directly from state health department websites.
+The data below comes from the GitHub data repositories of Johns Hopkins University, except for Utah, which come from the GitHub data of the New York Times due to JHU not breaking the state out by county but by "region" for some reason.

 It's also worth noting how the ratio of per capita cases has shifted between the Clinton and Trump counties over time.
-Back in mid-March, the rate was 4.5x higher in Clinton-voting counties than Trump counties.
-As of this weekend that ratio was down to 1.6x.
-In terms of the mortality rate, the ratio has dropped from 5.3x to 2.7x.
+Back in mid-March, the rate was 450% higher in Clinton-voting counties than Trump counties.
+As of this weekend there are now 4% MORE cases of COVID-19 per capita in Trump'16 counties than in Clinton'16 counties.
+In terms of the mortality rate, the ratio has dropped from 530% higher in Clinton'16 counties to just 48% higher.